Invisalign vs. Traditional Metal Braces: What Orthodontic Treatment Is Right for You?

 - Comfortable.
 It’s normal to experience some discomfort and pressure at the start of wearing each new set of aligners, but you can’t get straight teeth without any aches or soreness.
 You will, however, get used to the feeling of aligners, and they won’t get in the way of speaking or smiling.
 Invisalign aligners also eliminate the built-in side effect of braces – uncomfortable brackets and wires.

 - Low-maintenance.
 Invisalign treatment demands a level of personal responsibility (which is why many parents prefer teens opt for traditional metal braces).
-You must wear your aligners 20 to 22 hours a day, clean them properly, and see your Philadelphia dentist regularly to ensure that your treatment is proceeding as it should.
+You must wear your aligners 22 hours a day, clean them properly, and see your Philadelphia dentist regularly to ensure that your treatment is proceeding as it should.
 Ultimately, though, Invisalign is a low-maintenance orthodontic solution that lets you get straight teeth unobtrusively and in a non-invasive manner.

 Traditional Metal Braces: The Sure Thing… Almost